 I have owned a number of guitars over the years.
 My principle brands have been Martin, Alvarez Yahairi, Aria Pro II, Yamaha, and ESP.
 My standard performance guitars these days are an ESP Limited Edition EC-1000 Les Paul and a Yamaha APX-9C Acoustic Electric.
 As guitarists do from time to time, I sold a vintage Yamaha SA2000 that I had owned for decades, but regret the decision now.
 Oh well!

 During interims at various churches, Jean and I sing specials and mini-concerts.
 When not doing interims, I am plugged into the music ministry of First Baptist New Orleans, singing in the Celebration Choir and playing lead guitar in the praise band.
 You can see a few sample music videos by clicking the “Music Videos” button below.

 I have written and recorded my own music, mostly Christian, and I am a member of ASCAP, the American Society of Composers, Authors, and Publishers.
 One of my original compositions, “You Can Be,” is posted on the Music Videos page, accessed through the blue “Music Videos” button above right.
 I have an album of all original compositions on iTunes.
 The album is titled “Turn to Jesus.”
-If you click the image below, you will be directed to the album on the iTunes Store where you can audition the individual tracks.
+If you click the image below left, you will be directed to the album on the iTunes Store where you can audition the individual tracks.